stellalph/PM-PORTFOLIO/README.md

 #### <em>4.
 Displaying at least two examples of student work from either deployed projects or homeworks</em>

-<strong>Click on the different images will lead to the deployed version</strong>, GitHub repository, the project title and the screenshot of the deployed application.
+<strong>Click on the different images will lead to the deployed version</strong>, GitHub repository, the project title and below is the screenshot of the deployed applications/projects.

 ![alt text](img/projects.png)